 How to Get to the Muyil Ruins

 If you do not have a car, it’s still possible to visit the ruins from Tulum by hitching a ride on the local colectivo bus.
 Make sure to get on the bus that goes from Tulum to Felipe Carrillo.
-Although the bus ride takes an hour, it does drops you right in front of the entrance.
-While it’s easy to catch a bus going to the ruins, it’s more difficult to find one heading back to Tulum.
+Although the bus ride takes an hour, it drops you right in front of the entrance.
+While it’s easy to catch a bus going to the ruins, finding one heading back to Tulum is more difficult.
 They run less often and don’t leave until they are filled up.

 - Entrance fee: 50 pesos per person

 - Hours: Daily from 9 am – 5 pm

 Top Things to See at the Muyil Ruins